 Synchronization Source (SSRC): The SSRC value for each repair stream SHALL be randomly assigned as per the guidelines provided in Section 8 of [RFC3550].
 This allows the sender to multiplex the source and repair RTP streams in the same RTP session, or multiplex multiple repair streams in an RTP session.
 The repair streams' SSRC's CNAME SHOULD be identical to the CNAME of the source RTP stream(s) that this repair stream protects.
 An FEC stream that protects multiple source RTP streams with different CNAME's uses the CNAME associated with the entity generating the FEC stream or the CNAME of the entity on whose behalf it performs the protection operation.
-In cases when the repair stream covers packets from multiple source RTP streams with different CNAME values, any of these CNAME values MAY be used.
+In cases when the repair stream covers packets from multiple source RTP streams with different CNAME values and none of these CNAME values can be associated with the entity generating the FEC stream, any of these CNAME values MAY be used.